eriqande/mega-simple-microhap-snakeflow/README.md

     The test data set is small enough that a single core is enough.
-    However, the first time you run it, you can expect to spend quite a bit of time (30 minute to a couple hours, depending on the speed of your computer) downloading the Otsh\_v1.0 genome and indexing it with bwa.
+    However, the first time you run it, you can expect to spend quite a bit of time (30 minute to a couple hours, depending on the speed of your computer) downloading the Otsh_v1.0 genome and indexing it with bwa.

+## Single-end data

+This workflow was originally developed for paired end data.
+If you have single end data, you can just set the `fq1` and `fq2` values in each row in `samples.csv` to be the path to the single end file. **Note: you must use `use_trimmomatic: false` in the config if you are using single-end data (for now).**

 ## Rulegraph